billlithebest/bone-erosion-demo/README.md

 - [Manske Lab](https://www.manskelab.ca/): research context; the lab describes CT, MR and ultrasound work on musculoskeletal health.
 This independent demo is not affiliated with the lab.
 - [3D Slicer data loading documentation](https://slicer.readthedocs.io/en/latest/user_guide/data_loading_and_saving.html): NRRD support and loading workflow.

 Local verification: Python 3.12.14 and NumPy 2.3.5; six tests passed.
-The GitHub workflow is supplied but has not yet run remotely.
+GitHub Actions also passed on Python 3.10 and 3.12.